 I can’t believe I missed this one out!
-I shot Nicola & James’ epic Kilminorth wedding way back in June 2017 and somehow failed to blog it, so when I realised, I just had to go back and feature it!
+I photographed Nicola & James’ epic Kilminorth wedding way back in June 2017 and somehow failed to blog it, so when I realised, I just had to go back and feature it!

-Nicola & James wedding day was easily one of the best weddings I’ve attended as a photographer.
+Nicola & James wedding day was easily one of the best weddings I’ve attended as a wedding photographer.
 It was held at the stunning Kilminorth Cottages near Looe.
 An amazing venue with some 32 acres of grounds, amazing high-spec refurbished cottages for accommodation, tons of space for fun games, one of my favourite outdoor wedding ceremony spaces, and a totally relaxed vibe.
 You can truly make this venue your own and create a totally unique wedding day.
 It is definitely one of my favourite venues and one of the best outdoor venues in Cornwall!

 Oh and I should say that vodka did seem to feature quite heavily in their day!
-It seems that Polish weddings incorporate a LOT of toasts, with shots of vodka.
+It seems that Polish weddings incorporate a LOT of toasts, all with shots of vodka.
 It definitely lifted everyone’s spirits even higher!

 The weather was perfect, in fact it was baking hot!
 Everyone made full use of the outside space with outdoor games, trampolines, swings and some top notch jenga-playing (look out for the wine-spill-jenga-image).
-It was such a lovely atmosphere.
+It was such a fun atmosphere.

 The evening was full of fun and frivolities with the speeches, fuelled by vodka, being so funny.
-Tons of dancing finished everything off just great.
+Tons of dancing finished everything off just right!
 We even managed to squeeze in a couple of very relaxed portraits after dark (see image above), Kilminorth is beautiful even at night!
 A perfect day!